pztrn/urtrator/README.md

 # Important information

+## macOS users - problems with Retina displays and blurry font

+If you're on macOS and experiencing blurry font - apply [Retinizer](http://retinizer.mikelpr.com/) on .app.
+This will patch everything to use current screen DPI.

+This isn't applied by default because it **might** create problems on displays with standart DPI.

 ## Translation

 Feel free to ping me everywhere you can and ask for adding a language for translation, if not already added [here](https://www.transifex.com/issuewarrior/urtrator/dashboard/).